trip5/EspHome-Led-PixelClock/README.md

 ### Rotation Sensor

 This clock has a rotation sensor.
 It seems to be just a mercury-like bulb that detects if the clock has been flipped.
-This is functional to flip the clock but you could also use it for other things (ie)
+This is functional to flip the clock but you could also use it for other things if you wish.

 ## Integration with Home Assistant